molecularmachinist/functional_sampling_tool/README.md

 Here we used a leading underscore, so that we do not accidentally overwrite any variables the program adds to the module, like `sel` and `struct`.
 We cannot yet use those variables, since they are of course not added yet when the config is imported, unlike the code within the function, which does not get called until later in the program.

-In the future multiple selection might be supprted and this will become easier to deal with.
+In the future multiple selections might be supprted and this will become easier to deal with.

 #### Running custom script for function calculation